-Each section of the ACT consists of multiple-choice questions and is scored on a scale of 1-36 points.
-These scores are then averaged to calculate a composite score that is also out of 36 points.
+Then, that raw score is converted into a scale score between 1 and 36.
+The scaled scores for each section are then averaged to calculate an ACT composite score that is also out of 36 points.

 The average ACT score is 20.6, which is at the 50th percentile.
-The scores follow a normal distribution in that most test-takers score a little below or a little above the average score.
+The scores follow a normal distribution in that most test-takers score a little below or a little above the average test score.

-- Less than 16 = bottom 25%
+- Less than 16 = bottom 25% (25th percentile)

-- 21 = average score
+- 21 = average ACT score (50th percentile)

-- 24 or higher = top 25%
+- 24 or higher = top 25% (75th percentile)

-- 29 or higher = top 10%
+- 29 or higher = top 10% (90th percentile)

-- 31 or higher = top 5%
+- 31 or higher = top 5% (95th percentile)